-Fig. 1.14.
-Network used for definition of A and $\beta$ .
+Fig. Error!
+Use the Home tab to apply Titolo 1 to the text that you want to appear here.
+14. Network used for definition of A and β.

 So far, we have considered a very general case, with no restrictions on the network to which the cutinsertion theorem is applied.
-Now, let us come back to the case of interest for op-amp applications, represented by Fig.1.10, i.e. a circuit with $\rho$ =0 and full separation between the amplifier and the feedback network.
-We observe that, in this condition, voltage $v_p$ can affect $v_r$ only through the output termination.
-Since definition of $\eta$ , given by (1.30), requires that the output termination is shortcircuited, then $\eta$ must be zero.
+Now, let us come back to the case of interest for op-amp applications, represented by Fig.Error!
+Use the Home tab to apply Titolo 1 to the text that you want to appear here.10, i.e. a circuit with $\rho=0$ and full separation between the amplifier and the feedback network.
+We observe that, in this condition, voltage v_p can affect v_r only through the output termination.
+Since definition of η , given by (1.30), requires that the output termination is short-circuited, then η must be zero.